trangiatiendat/elearning_web/README.md

 3. Set up your environment variables
 4. Start both client and server applications
 5. Access the application at `http://localhost:5173`

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Authors